Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: Spherical Boundary and Factorization

 To summarize: we can write the transition amplitude (restricted to manifolds and pseudomanifolds without boundary singularities) for some arbitrary spin network $\Psi$ on $\gamma$ with corresponding spin network function $\gamma\in L^{2}(\mathrm{SU}(2)^{3}/\mathrm{SU}(2)^{2})$ in the following form:

 In other words, the transition amplitude for any boundary state living on the spherical boundary graph $\gamma$ factorizes into a sum entirely given by the combinatorics of the boundary spin network state \textit{regardless} of the bulk topology.
 The prefactor is in general infinite, since we sum over an infinite number of graphs.
-However, note that the prefactor can always be reabsorbed in the normalization chosen for the path integral.
+However, note that the prefactor is a priori independent of the boundary state and can always be reabsorbed in the normalization chosen for the path integral.